rikardwr/nrf9160_mqtt_sample/README.md

 # NRF 9160-sdk MQTT SAMPLE & EVENT MANAGER

-Send mqtt message to a server that can read the data sent from nrf9160 software developing kit.
+Send data to a MQTT broker from the NRF9160 software developing kit

 ## Description